wisp-forest/docs/docs/owo/setup.md

 }
 ```

 Then, declare the dependency inside your `dependencies` block and as well as the version you want to use inside your `gradle.properties`.

+!!!
+Fabric-Only
     As you can see, this example also includes `owo-sentinel`. sentinel is a super tiny mod which is designed to be Jar-in-Jar'd by mods that depend on owo.
 If a player then installs your mod without installing owo, sentinel will prevent their game from launching and instead open a window warning them that owo is required.
 It gives them the option to automatically install owo or open owo's page so they can do it manually

 === "build.gradle"
     ```groovy
     dependencies {
+        // Loom - Fabric
         modImplementation "io.wispforest:owo-lib:${project.owo_version}"
         include "io.wispforest:owo-sentinel:${project.owo_version}"

+        // Moddev Projects - Neforge
+        implementation "io.wispforest:owo-lib-neoforge:${project.owo_version}"
+        accessTransformer "io.wispforest:owo-lib-neoforge-dev:${rootProject.owo_version}"
+        interfaceInjectionData "io.wispforest:owo-lib-neoforge-dev:${rootProject.owo_version}"

+        // Arch Loom Projects - Neoforge
+        modImplementation "io.wispforest:owo-lib-neoforge:${project.owo_version}"
     }
     ```